Onehunga High School

-Onehunga High School is a state co-educational secondary school in the Auckland suburb of Onehunga, New Zealand.
+Onehunga High School is a state co-educational secondary school in the Auckland suburb of Onehunga, New Zealand which provides education for students in Years 9 to 13.

-The school incorporates a business school, founded by Just Water International's creator Tony Falkenstein, which is sponsored by brewery company Lion Nathan and a construction school sponsored by Fletcher Construction, making it unique among New Zealand secondary schools.

 The school attracts students from the suburbs of Onehunga, Māngere Bridge, Hillsborough, and Royal Oak and accepts a limited number of students from outside its zone.

 History

 Onehunga High School was "founded" in 1959 by Mr J. C. McCarthy on its Pleasant Street site.
 At its birth the roll was 190 students but it has grown slowly to a peak of over 1,500.
 McCarthy was principal from the foundation until his retirement 19 years later.